hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 The [PartitionConfig](/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionConfig.html) bean contains configuration settings related to partitioning within the server.
 To enable partitioning, the [setPartitioningEnabled(boolean)](/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionConfig.html#setPartitioningEnabled(boolean)) property should be enabled.

+The following settings can be enabled:

+* Include Partition in Search Hashes:

 # Partition Interceptors

 In order to implement partitioning, an interceptor must be registered against the interceptor registry (either the REST Server registry, or the JPA Server registry will work).